duongnamphuong/log4netDemo/readme.txt

 	https://stackify.com/log4net-guide-dotnet-logging/

 Steps:
-- Create a solution with a console project, using .NET Framework 4.5.2
+- Create a solution with a library project "LogUtil", using .NET Framework 4.5.2
 - Using Package Manager Console, run: install-package log4net -version 2.0.8
 - Add a new config file: log4net.config.
 Open its properties and set "Copy to Output Directory" to "Copy always".
 Paste this content into the file (overwrite all previous content):
 	<log4net>